rezapex/peakofeloquence-app/content/3.letters/letter_2.md

 ---
+title: Letter 2
 description: After the conquest of Basra Imam Ali (a) wrote the following letter to the citizens of Kufa
 ---

+# Letter to the Citizens of Kufa

 O' Citizens of Kufa!
 May the Merciful Lord reward you on His behalf and on behalf of the Ahlul Bayt (Progeny of the Holy Prophet) (a) for obeying their orders and coming to their